 - Recycled or reclaimed components

-Tips for Choosing Eco-Friendly Furniture
+Tips For Choosing Eco Friendly Furniture

 - Prefer timeless styles over short-term trends